Guidance for providers of accommodation for survivors of violence against women, domestic abuse and sexual violence (VAWDASV).

 Public Health Wales can provide further information on shared accommodation and safety.

 Residing with others

-It is advised that residents minimise the time they spend in shared spaces such as kitchens, bathrooms, sitting areas and outdoor smoking areas.
-Keep shared spaces well ventilated and well cleaned.
+It is advised that in refuges of multiple occupancy residents minimise the time they spend in shared spaces such as kitchens, bathrooms, sitting areas and outdoor smoking areas.
+Shared spaces should be kept well ventilated and well cleaned.

-Aim to keep 2 metres (3 steps) away from others you live with.
-Where possible use separate bathroom areas.
+The aim should be to keep 2 metres (3 steps) away from others who live in the refuge and who are not close family members.
+Where possible use separate bathroom areas from those other individuals.
 Where this is not possible it is essential that

 - all residents use separate towels

 - clean toilet and wash areas before / after use

 Where there are shared kitchen facilities it is recommended that: